AntonisGkortzis/islander/guide.md

  * Ambrosia Restaurant in Lindos is sheer foodie heaven.
  * Call in after a day exploring the acropolis, for a family-friendly atmosphere and seafood you’ll remember long after your tan fades.

- If you are willing to spend a bit more time looking for good places to eat try avoiding the touristy areas and go where the locals go. Υou should definitely visit:
+ If you are willing to spend a bit more time looking for good places to eat, try avoiding the touristy areas and go where the locals go. Υou should definitely visit:

  ![](/images/mimakos-taverna.jpg)